Wildflower (The Avalanches album): Production and composition

 Wildflower is a plunderphonics album; every track on the record is sample-based, similar to Since I Left You.
 The album has also been described as featuring electronic music, neo-psychedelia, disco, and hip hop throughout.
 When asked if Wildflower has more than the estimated 3,500 samples on the former record, Chater stated "I've got no idea...there's probably more.
 It's so fragmented.
 Every little footstep and voice and yell and clatter and cowhorn and dog barking, it's just ridiculous."
 The group had been clearing samples starting in 2011–12, but would occasionally need to re-negotiate when owners of the source material discovered who the Avalanches were and would request more money.
-The sample clearance was done by Pat Shannahan in Los Angeles, who also cleared the samples for Since I Left You.
-The track "Subways" features vocals sampled from a 1980 track of the same name sung by then 12-year-old post punk artist Chandra Oppenheim off her band's 1980 EP Transportation.
+The sample clearance was done by Pat Shannahan, who also cleared the samples for Since I Left You.
+The track "Subways" features vocals sampled from a 1980 track of the same name sung by then 12-year-old post-punk artist Chandra Oppenheim off her band's 1980 EP Transportation.
 Oppenheim had not heard of the Avalanches until they approached her in early 2014 for permission to sample the track, but has since become a fan of their work.
 The most difficult sample to clear was of a choir from Kew High School in Melbourne singing "Come Together" by The Beatles on the track "The Noisy Eater".
 Initially their request was refused, but Chater and Di Blasi made contact with Paul McCartney and Yoko Ono directly through "friends of friends".
-They sent them the track along with a letter written by Tony explaining their process and in return were granted approval.
+They sent them the track along with a letter written by Di Blasi explaining their process and in return were granted approval.
 The song would have not been added to Wildflower if the sample could not be cleared.

 The album was not finished until the night before mastering.
 Chater had a flight to New York City at 7:30 in the morning.
 Di Blasi stated, "so we're in the studio till 6:30 that morning till he literally was like 'I gotta go man, I gotta hop on the plane.'
 We were like, 'we think it sounds good.
 Fuck it.'"
-Many tracks the Avalanches considered for Wildflower did not make it into the album because they did not contribute to its overall style.
+Many tracks the Avalanches considered for Wildflower did not make it into the album, as they did not contribute to its overall style.
 Collaborators on these songs included Jens Lekman, Connan Mockasin, August Darnell, and Luke Steele.
 Once the style was more defined, they picked from tracks they had worked on which fell in line with others, similar to making a mix tape.
 The group intended to release these recordings that were closely related to Wildflower "within a year or so" of the album's release.
 This would help them "clean the slate" for new music.
-No further Wildflower era tracks were released, and the group's next studio album was released in 2020, We Will Always Love You.
+No further Wildflower era tracks were released, however, and the group's next studio album, We Will Always Love You, was released in 2020.